keras-team/keras/.gemini/styleguide.md

     - Use plain Python operators (e.g. `+`, `*`, `//`) to perform math on the dimensions of a shape, not Keras ops.
 This works seamlessly for static dimensions, symbolic dimensions (JAX, Torch) and tensor dimensions (TensorFlow).
 For instance, `math.prod(shape)` is the correct way to determine the size of an array.

 ### Optimization & Numeric Stability

 - **Division by Zero**: Use `ops.divide_no_nan` for mask weight calculations or any situation where a zero divisor is possible.
 - **Arithmetic Masking**: Use `ops.where(x, mask, 0)` or `backend.numpy.where(x, mask, 0)` instead of multiplication `x * mask` to clear values outside of a mask to save memory on intermediary values.

 ### API Design & Validation

-- **Early Validation**:
-    - Perform axis canonicalization (using `canonicalize_axis` or `canonicalize_axes`) early to catch errors during graph building: typically in `compute_output_spec` or in the backend implementation of an op if the backend native op doesn't validate the axis.
+- **Early Validation**: Perform axis canonicalization (using `canonicalize_axis` or `canonicalize_axes`) early to catch errors during graph building: typically in `compute_output_spec` or in the backend implementation of an op if the backend native op doesn't validate the axis.
 Validate axis uniqueness *after* canonicalization.
-    - Raise explicit `ValueError` if `save_weights`/`load_weights` is called on an unbuilt model.
-- **Argument Types**:
-    - When restricting to Python integers (e.g., window lengths), also allow NumPy integer scalars (`np.int32`, `np.int64`).

 ### Testing

 - **Maximize Test Coverage**: Use specific test marks (like `@pytest.mark.requires_trainable_backend`) only when strictly necessary.
 Ensure training-related components are tested with a full `model.fit()` loop.
 - **Verify Error Clarity**: Use `self.assertRaisesRegex` to verify that the error message contains the expected guidance.
-- **Avoid `ops.nonzero`**: Avoid using `ops.nonzero()` in metrics or operations that need to be JAX-compilable, as it returns dynamic-sized arrays.
+- **Avoid Dynamic Shapes**: In layers, metrics, and losses avoid operations that have an output with a dynamic shape where possible as they are not compilable with JAX.
+This includes `ops.nonzero`, `ops.unique` without a `size`.

 ---

-When performing code reviews on pull requests
-, you must strictly adhere to the following principles in addition to the API design guidelines above:
+When performing code reviews on pull requests, you must strictly adhere to the following principles in addition to the API design guidelines above:

 1. **Question the Necessity of Changes**: Do not assume that the pull request changes are strictly necessary.
 Critically review the proposed changes to ensure they add real value.
 Point out any code that is solving a non-existent problem or adding unnecessary complexity.
 2. **Call out "AI Slop"**: Actively look for and identify "AI slop"—generic, overly verbose, or hallucinated code that lacks context or violates best practices.
 If you suspect the code is AI slop, explicitly call it out.
 3. **Poke Holes in the Implementation**: Your goal is to critically test the logic.
 Actively search for and point out failing edge cases, race conditions, or unhandled exceptions in the implementation.
 4. **Demand Robustness**: Do not accept fragile code.
 If the proposed code is not robust enough or lacks proper error handling, explicitly tell the author why the current approach is brittle and what must be done to reinforce it.
 5. **Respect Existing Repo Patterns**: Before suggesting review comments (like asking users to add boilerplate or specific patterns), actively check for existing design patterns across the repository.
 Do not suggest adding useless code or structures that contradict or fall outside the established Keras repo coding style.